-Bricks are a hard-wearing and long-lasting building material which, with a bit of regular maintenance, should remain problem-free for many years.
+Bricks are a hard-wearing and long-lasting building material that, with a bit of regular maintenance, should remain problem-free for many years.
 A very hard knock may, however, crack a single brick in the middle of a wall.
 Even if the brick does not split from the impact, the crack may allow water to seep in.

 Water can cause problems if it is allowed to seep under the outside face of a brick.
 In cold weather, the water can freeze and, as it expands, the face of the brick can crumble away in a process called Spalling.
 Once this happens the wall is no longer waterproof as moisture can easily penetrate through the exposed inner surface.